Build and Deploy Multiple Applications with a Single Click

 What are Application Groups?

 Application groups are logical sets of your Devtron Apps deployed in a particular environment.
-Using Application groups, you can build and deploy multiple applications in a go.
-You can filter out certain applications and save those filters, making subgroups.
+Using Application groups, you can build and deploy multiple applications in a go as well as manage the application configurations without switching between multiple applications.
+Devtron's Application Groups let you manage all the apps of a specific environment from a centralized view.

 Why Do I Need to Create an Application Group?